A Survey on Adversarial Contention Resolution: Dynamic Arrivals

+Chlebus et al. \cite{Chlebus:2016:SWM:2882263.2882514} consider a multi-channel scenario with no-CD and no global clock.
+Here, all stations may access all $b\geq 1$ channels at once, and with the same parameter $k\geq 1$ being an upper bound on the number of stations that become active over time.
+The authors give a non-adaptive, deterministic algorithm for the cases where $k$ is unknown that has latency $O(k\log^{1/b}k \log n)$.
+When $b=\Omega(\log\log n)$, a faster deterministic algorithm is possible, with $O((k/b) \log n \log(b\log n))$ latency, and a lower bound of $\Omega((k/b)\log(n/k))$ is shown for deterministic algorithms.
+The authors also consider probabilistic jamming (a topic discussed further in Section \ref{sec:jamming}), where each channel is jammed independently and uniformly with known probability $p$ per round, where $0<p<1$.
+Here, Chlebus et al.~\cite{Chlebus:2016:SWM:2882263.2882514} give two deterministic algorithms that succeed with probability $1-O(1/\texttt{poly}(n))$, the first with latency $O(k\log(n)(\log^{1/b}k)/\log(1/p))$, and the second with latency $O((k/b)\log(n)\log(b\log(n))/\log(1/p))$ when $b = \Omega(\log( b\log n))$.

-Switching to the multi-hop setting, Chrobak, G\k{a}sieniec, and Kowalski~\cite{ChrobakGK07} consider the wakeup problem with no global clock and no-CD.
+Switching to the multi-hop setting, Chrobak, G\k{a}sieniec, and Kowalski~\cite{ChrobakGK07} also consider the wakeup problem with no-CD and no global clock.
 The authors present a deterministic algorithm with run time $O(n^{5/3}\log n)$.
-This was later improved by Chlebus and Kowalski~\cite{ChlebusK04}, who give a non-adaptive, deterministic algorithm with $O(n^{3/2}\log n)$ time.
-Finally, Chlebus et al.~\cite{ChlebusGKR05} improve this further by giving an existence proof for a wakeup algorithm in that runs in $O(n\log^2 n)$, and an explicit algorithm that runs in $O(n\Delta \poly{\log n})$ time, where $\Delta$ is the maximum in-degree (i.e., the number of neighbors that can communicate with a fixed node).
+This was later improved by Chlebus and Kowalski~\cite{ChlebusK04}, who give (non-constructively) a non-adaptive, deterministic algorithm with $O(n^{3/2}\log n)$ time; they also provide a construction that achieves $O(k^2 \poly{\log n})$ latency.
+Finally, Chlebus et al.~\cite{ChlebusGKR05} improve this further with an existence proof for a wakeup algorithm with $O(n\log^2 n)$ latency, and an explicit algorithm that runs in $O(n\Delta \poly{\log n})$ time, where $\Delta$ is the maximum in-degree.

+Finally, under the SINR channel model, Jurdzi{\'n}ski and Stachowiak~\cite{jurdzinski2015cost} show that any deterministic algorithm with access to a global clock must incur $\Omega(\log^2 n)$ latency.
+This complements an earlier result by Jurdzi{\'n}ski et al.~\cite{jurdzinski2013distributed}, who give a deterministic algorithm with $O(\log^2 n)$ latency in the single-hop setting.